As an interior designer, being able to show your previous work is one of the best ways to get new clients.

 As an interior designer, regardless of the specific niche, a portfolio is an absolute must.
 Simply put, the more creative and impressive your portfolio is, the higher your chances of finding new clients.

 You can create an online or printed portfolio however, an online one is much easier to change and update.
-Ideally, you’ll have an always updated online portfolio and also a printed version which you occasionally update to keep it fresh.
-Most clients will just want your online portfolio, but there will always be a few clients that will love getting their hands on a hard copy.
+Ideally, you’ll have an always updated portfolio website and also a printed version which you occasionally update to keep it fresh.
+Most clients will just want your portfolio website, but there will always be a few clients that will love getting their hands on a hard copy.

 Keeping great relationships between your interior design practice and clients is crucial to getting great testimonials to be used within your portfolio.